BroadbandForum/usp-test/05-coap.md

 ### Test Metrics

 1. The EUT sends a reply to the CoAP message with an invalid Content-Format.
-2. The EUT's CoAP response uses code `4.15` to indicate an invalid Content-Format.
+2. The EUT CoAP response uses code `4.15` to indicate an invalid Content-Format.

-## 5.7 Failed CoAP Exchange - Invalid USP Record
+## 5.7 Failed CoAP Exchange - Invalid USP Record (DEPRECATED)

 ### Purpose